venice1200/TapClock/README.md

 v0.5.2
 * Added USB Power detection
+* Charging is shown as a glowing right LED if the watch is "shaked or tapped on"
 * The Clock stays active if Usb Power if connected and don't go to sleep
-* The Clock is no longer set back to compile time on a reset
+* As long as the RTC has power the Clock is no longer set back to compile time on a device reset or upload
-* Charging is shown as a glowing right LED

 <br>
 <br>